Project

 REWE: Radar remote sensing Epe W-E movement

-Integrated geomonitoring of the Epe gas cavern storage facility
+Integrated geospatial monitoring of the Epe gas cavern storage facility

-Decades of intensive salt extraction have created large cavities, known as caverns, at depths of 1,000 to 1,500 meters in the subsurface around Gronau, Epe.
-Most of these caverns are now used to store natural gas - a major economic factor for the region.
-However, underground operations can lead to changes on the surface, for example by causing ground movements.
-Comprehensive geological and environmental monitoring of the region is therefore necessary.
-This is the aim of the project “Radar Remote Sensing Epe W-E Movement” (REWE), a research collaboration between the FZN, Uniper Energy Storage and EFTAS.GeoIT.
+Decades of intensive salt mining have created large cavities, known as caverns, at depths of 1,000 to 1,500 meters underground around Gronau and Epe.
+Most of these cavities are now used to store natural gas, which is a major economic factor for the region.
+However, underground operations can lead to changes on the surface, for example in the form of ground movements.
+This is why comprehensive geospatial and environmental monitoring of the region is necessary.
+This is the aim of the “Radar Remote Sensing Epe W-E Movement” (REWE) project, a research collaboration between the Research Center of Post-Mining, Uniper Energy Storage and the EFTAS.GeoIT..

-Radar interferometry enables horizontal ground movements to be detected and measured with millimeter precision using data from the Sentinel-1 satellite. © European Ground Motion Service
+Radar remote sensing enables horizontal ground movements to be detected and measured with millimeter precision using data from the Sentinel-1 satellite. © European Ground Motion Service

 In order to obtain a holistic picture of the subsurface movements in the cavern field in Epe, the researchers are combining different monitoring methods: open geodata, data from radar remote sensing and operational data from the cavern field.
 The combination of these data will enable a detailed analysis of not only vertical but also horizontal ground movements in an east-west direction for the first time.